salrashid123/confidential_space/misc/container_signing/README.md

   If a collaborator wants to ensure that the operator or some third party submitted/attested the container+hash, the collaborator can "just verify" that was done prior to authorizing the container for KMS access.

-  This would require the workflow pipleine for each collaborator to get notification of a new candidate image for deployment, then check if the requsite signatures were provided and only then authorize KMS access specifically for that image.
+  This would require the workflow pipleine for each collaborator to get notification of a new candidate image for deployment, then check if the requisite signatures were provided and only then authorize KMS access specifically for that image.

   The specific workflows involved for the notification and verification of candidate containers is implementation dependent and is not covered here.

   If `sigstore/cosign` is used the collaborator would need to iterate over the public keys for each attestor he/she is interested in and then once satisfied, proceed to authorize the image.
 The section below describes using cosign cli and api to verify containers.

   If [gcp binary authorization](https://cloud.google.com/binary-authorization) is used by the operator as the "signature system", the collaborator can verify N parties provided signatures by invoking the operators binary authorization api, then reading and verifying which parties provided signatures (eg the collaborator would run `gcloud beta container binauthz attestations list --attestor=myattestor --project=$OPERATOR_PROJECT_ID` prior to authorization).
-A more formal confirmation that signatures were provided could be if the operator enabled GCP Audit Logs for the binaryauthorization API.
+A more formal confirmation that signatures were provided could be if the operator enabled GCP Audit Logs for the binary authorization API.
 If that step is done, each attestation is encoded in the operators audit log permanently.
 [Here](https://gist.github.com/salrashid123/2ca607fee4977244136cb1ae0d37173f) is an example of Binary Authorization Audit Log.
-Once in audit log, the collabortors can subscribe to events via GCP [eventarc](https://cloud.google.com/eventarc/docs/event-driven-architectures) which can notify of any new signatures or changes.
+Once in audit log, the collaborators can subscribe to events via GCP [eventarc](https://cloud.google.com/eventarc/docs/event-driven-architectures) which can notify of any new signatures or changes.

   This allows for multiple, rapid IAM binding at the resource per image without defining a new pool.